muratk5n/thirdwave/en/README.md

 up in Cuba, and somehow shifted the blame *to the media* with another statemanly sounding proclamation.
-It all sounded aw so eloquent that the retro air is what people remember fondly, rather than the empty content of the statements itself.
+It all sounded aw so eloquent that the retro air is what people remember fondly, rather than the empty content of the statement itself.

 ---